bzeiss/midi2mqtt/README.md

 ## Home Assistant Integration

+There are two ways to integrate MIDI events with Home Assistant:

+### 1. Custom JSON Integration

-For mqtt events of publication type custom_json, to these MIDI events into Home Assistant, add a configuration such as the following to your `configuration.yaml`:
+For mqtt events of publication type `custom_json`, you can add these MIDI events into Home Assistant by adding a configuration such as the following to your `configuration.yaml`:

 ```yaml
 mqtt: